Tyler O'Neill Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.

-- The Padres have a 3.89 team ERA that ranks fifth among all league pitching staffs.
+- The Padres' 3.89 team ERA ranks sixth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.